-Recall that a point from the model image can have several potential matches in the input image.
-One can simply rely on the increased tightness ρ function of the previous section to disambiguate those cases as the r parameter decreases or use a more sophisticated weighting scheme.
-In other words, we can set the the w_c weights of Eq.4 in one of the following ways:
+Disambiguating Multiple Matches Recall that a point from the model image can have several potential matches in the input image.
+One can simply rely on the increased tightness $\rho$ function of the previous section to disambiguate those cases as the r parameter decreases or use a more sophisticated weighting scheme.
+In other words, we can set the the $w_c$ weights of Eq.4 in one of the following ways:

-- 1. $w_c = 1$ for all correspondences, - 2. $w_c = 1$ for the closest match, and zero to all others as in ICP.
+- 1. $w_c = 1$ for all correspondences, - 2. $w_c = 1$ for the closest match, and zero to all others as in ICP, - 3. as in EM-ICP [12], with $\sigma = \frac{r}{3}$ :

-Figure 3: The ρ function of Section 3.2.1 is quadratic for distances smaller than the radius of confidence, elsewhere it is zero.
+Figure 3: The $\rho$ function of equation 5 is quadratic for distances smaller than the radius of confidence, elsewhere it is zero.

 Figure 4: Comparing weighting schemes.
-Success rate as a function of erroneous correspondences percentage, for each one of the five schemes described in Section 3.2.2.
+Success rate as a function of erroneous correspondences percentage, for each one of the five schemes described in Section 3.2.

-5. a weight computed by normalizing rows and columns of the correspondence matrix, as in SoftAssign [6].
+5. a weight computed by normalizing rows and columns of the correspondence matrix, as in SoftAssign [4].

 To compare these weighting schemes, we generated random synthetic data with 500 model and target features, 300 good matches and a variable number of erroneous correspondences.
 Fig. 4 shows the success rate as a function of the outlier rate.
 SoftAssign is the only method that takes into account not only the case where a single model point is matched to several destinations, but also the ambiguity of different model points matched to the same destination.
 Not surprisingly, it yields an improved success rate for very large numbers of outliers but at the cost of a substantial increase in computational complexity.
-In any event, for outlier rates below 90% which they are in practice, all five weighting schemes are roughly equivalent and we choose the simplest, that is $w_c=1$, $\forall c\in C$.
-Note that this is only true because the ρ function does a good job of disambiguating matches.
+In any event, for outlier rates below 90% which they are in practice, all five weighting schemes are roughly equivalent and we choose the simplest, that is $w_c = 1$ , $\forall c \in C$ .
+Note that this is only true because the $\rho$ function does a good job of disambiguating matches.
 Note also that, here, we have only compared weighting schemes for our specific purposes as opposed to complete implementations.

-4 Results
+4. Results

-The method has been tested in conjunction with three different feature point recognizers: the publicly available SIFT implementation [23], a reimplementation of shape context characterization [5], and the classification trees-based method [19].
-Because our technique is robust, the results are almost indistinguishable, as shown in Fig. 2.
+The method has been tested in conjunction with three different feature point recognizers: The publicly available SIFT implementation [19], a reimplementation of shape context characterization [3], and a classification-based method [16].
+SIFT provide fewer but more accurate matches than shape contexts.
+The classification-based approach produces correspondences comparable to SIFT but it is less computationally intensive.
+Because our technique is robust, the results are almost indistinguishable whatever the matching method used, as shown in Fig. 2.